GaloisInc/BESSPIN-BMD-2019/docs/qr-code-format-for-sbb.md

   - George
   - Harry

-The encoding would be a binary array
+The encoding would be a binary array where each candidate is represented by a bit in the array

 ```
-[Alice, Bob, Charles, David, Earl, Frank,
+[Alice, Bob, Charles, David, Earl, Frank, George, Harry]
 ```

-George, Harry] where ballot encoding that votes for Bob, Frank would be:
+where a sample concrete ballot that votes for Bob and Frank would be:

 ```
 [0, 1, 0, 0, 0, 1, 0, 0]